Blood in the Streets: Plot

 Late at night, Nick jumps overboard and swims ashore, where he evades numerous undead and the military in order to meet with Strand's contact, Luis, who will help the group enter Mexico.
 The two of them travel to a beach where they board a zodiac and depart to meet with the Abigail.
 The next morning, aboard the Abigail, a family in distress arrives on a small life raft, which the group allows to board.
-Upon boarding, the newcomers is discovered to be the group of Jack, the boy that Alicia had spoken to on the radio.
+Upon boarding, the newcomers are discovered to be the group of Jack, the boy that Alicia had spoken to on the radio.
 The newcomers suddenly attack the Abigail group and seize control of the vessel; Strand manages to escape using a life raft, but the raft is damaged during his escape and begins to slowly sink.
-One of the newcomers, Reed, holds Travis at gunpoint and demands that he hot-wires the Abigail, since Strand had the only keys, while the rest of the group remains tied up as they await the arrival of the group's leader, Connor.
+One of the newcomers, Reed, holds Travis at gunpoint and demands that he hotwire the Abigail, since Strand had the only keys, while the rest of the group remains tied up as they await the arrival of the group's leader, Connor.

 As they wait, Jack apologizes to Alicia for having misled her, and offers to bring her back to his group's base, assuring that her family will remain unharmed and she will be able to live comfortably, though she is reluctant to accept the offer.
 When Connor arrives, he instructs the rest of his group to bring the Abigail back to their base, where he will meet them; he forces Alicia and Travis to travel with him, though Jack assures Alicia that his group will drop off her family ashore unharmed.
 Connor and Jack depart with the two hostages, while Reed and two other members prepare to bring the Abigail to the base to meet with them.
 Shortly afterward, Nick and Luis arrive aboard the zodiac.
 They are able to incapacitate the pirates, killing two of them and gravely injuring Reed, who they take as a hostage.
 They free the rest of their group, and Madison is able to rescue Strand using the Abigails launch boat; she takes him back to the Abigail and treats his injuries.

 Through a series of flashbacks, more information is revealed about Strand's backstory.
 Prior to the apocalypse, he was a real estate investor who lost much of his money during Hurricane Katrina.
 While staying at a hotel, he met another investor, Thomas, and the two of them began a relationship together.
 It was through Thomas that he met Luis, who became a trusted friend as well.
 Strand and Thomas lived in a house in Baja, and Strand had traveled to Los Angeles for business when the outbreak began and he was apprehended by National Guard troops; his subsequent actions have all been centered around his plans to reunite with Thomas in Baja.